 What is Welding Cable and How Do I Know Which to Buy?

 Whether we like it or not, sometimes our machines fall apart.
 The wires fail to send electricity through them to power the machine or some other mechanical breakage causes the machine to malfunction.
-Whatever the situation, having to spend the sudden extra money to replace a machine is costly, stressful and frustrating.
+Whatever the situation, spending the sudden extra money to replace a machine is costly, stressful and frustrating.
+Fortunately, all is not lost.
+In some situations, the welding cable is to blame for the machine’s inability to function properly.
+Stress, overuse or other outside force causes the wires leading up from the outlet to the machine to break.

 What is Welding Cable?

-If you’ve never had to replace your welding cable or are new to the world of welding, you’ll most likely be at a loss as to what welding cable is.
-On the surface, it is the connection from the outlet to the machine that allows the electrical currents to pass through.
-It is the most popular form of cable in the welding community, and it has the most portability and versatility compared to other types of cable.
+On the surface, the welding cable connects the outlet to the machine, allowing electrical currents to pass through.
+It is the most popular form of cable in the welding community, and it is the most portable and versatile compared to other types of cable.
+Even so, welding cables are a little more complex than they may appear on the surface.

 Coating and Insulation